NightShade8/TCM-Programming-100/00-Python-Files/README.md

 ## 6️⃣ 06-Loops.py
 **Summary**:
-Illustrates the use of `for` and `while` loops in Python, including iterating over lists, strings, and ranges.
+Illustrates the use of loops in Python, including `for` and `while` loops, to handle repetitive tasks efficiently.

 **Key Features**:
 - Automate repetitive tasks with loops.
-- Iterate over various data structures.
+- Iterate over lists, strings, and ranges.
 - Understand the differences between `for` and `while` loops.
+- Explore nested loops for complex iterations.
+- Learn how to use `break` and `continue` statements to control loop behavior.

 ---